WeiDUorg/weidu/README-WeiDU-Changes.txt

     state you're *CT-ing into has unsafe actions for that variant of ICT (for example, StartCutScene() in ICT2 or DestroySelf() with CT/ICT1 and no throwback).
+  * ADD_ITEM_EFFECT can accept the type of header to which the effect should be added to.

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'